 Hoping to curry favor with sympathetic fellow romantics, the male programmer who experienced the above situation explained earlier this month that he was simply being “thrifty” in his choice of location.
-(Amongst the choicest parts of the pair’s leaked WeChat argument: When the programmer admits he hadn’t washed his hair in two days; then accepts her contemptuous 100 kuai refund).
+(Among the choicest parts of the pair’s leaked WeChat argument: When the programmer admits he hadn’t washed his hair in two days; then accepts her contemptuous 100 kuai refund).
 Online, opinions were divided, however, as to whether his female date was “materialistic” or that he was “too socially awkward.”

 So how does one choose the perfect first date, and what does the choice say about the suitor?
-We have sifted through the expert opinions
+We have sifted through the expert opinions: